MichaelCurrin/dev-resources/resources/rust/index.md

         description: For getting assistance from real people rr for mentoring others

   - title: Rust vs Go
+    links:
-      - title: This Week in Programming: Rust Versus Go?
-Why Not Both!
+      - title: 'This Week in Programming: Rust Versus Go?
+Why Not Both!'
         url: https://thenewstack.io/this-week-in-programming-rust-versus-go-why-not-both/
         description: |
           > Go vs Rust discussions are ridiculous.
 It should be more like: When to use Go.
 When to use Rust.
 When to use X...